John Sterling would be thrilled if his return to Yankees' broadcast booth lands him in World Series

 He had, at one point, called 5,060 straight regular-season games.
 In his 25-year career as the radio voice of the Yankees, he was part of seven World Series and five championships.
 He has heard the NYPD broadcast his calls down the Canyon of Heroes.

-Sterling didn’t have to think about unfinished business because there is simply no business he left unfinished.
+Sterling didn’t have to think about unfinished business.
+There simply was no business he left unfinished.

 So this?
-Being at Yankee Stadium this postseason, alongside long-time broadcast partner Suzyn Waldman?
-This is a labor of love – one that only happened after WFAN general manager Chrisopher Oliviero called Sterling and asked him to come back; Sterling took a few days to mull over before agreeing.
+Being at Yankee Stadium this postseason, alongside longtime broadcast partner Suzyn Waldman?
+This is a labor of love — one that happened only after WFAN general manager Christopher Oliviero called Sterling and asked him to come back.
+Sterling took a few days to mull it over before agreeing.

-“I’m 86 – that’s ridiculous in of itself,” he said ahead of the Yankees ALCS Game 1 against the Guardians at Yankee Stadium Monday – empty scorecard in front of him, ready to be populated with names.
-“And, so, it’s like one last hurrah.”
+“I’m 86 — that’s ridiculous in and of itself,” he said before ALCS Game 1 against the Guardians at Yankee Stadium on Monday, empty scorecard in front of him, ready to be populated with names.
+“And so it’s like one last hurrah.”

 And what would it mean for that last hurrah to be one last World Series?

-There is, of course, plenty of baseball left before this can become a reality.
-But having Sterling around is, for fans, the equivalent of a warm blanket meant to battle the creeping October chill.
+There is, of course, plenty of baseball left before that can become a reality.
+But for fans, having Sterling around is the equivalent of a warm blanket meant to battle the creeping October chill.

 “I got very lucky,” he said.
 “My voice hasn’t gone bad, so you don’t know how old I am on the air.
 I’m not giving up.”

-Tom Hamilton, the Guardians play-by-play announcer who got the gig a year after Sterling started in 1989, noted they were all part of a “small fraternity.”
+Guardians play-by-play announcer Tom Hamilton, who got the gig a year after Sterling started in 1989, noted they are all part of a “small fraternity.”

 “I’ve got a great partner who I love dearly,” he said, referencing Waldman.
 “And in our broadcast, there’s no production meeting.
 We don’t have any meetings.
 We just go on air and we combine very well, I think.”

-And though Sterling doesn’t have any business to finish, Waldman, for one, is happy her partner is allowed one more shot and calling the biggest games on the biggest stage.
+Though Sterling doesn’t have any business to finish, Waldman, for one, is happy her partner has been given one more shot at calling the biggest games on the biggest stage.

-There’s not a lot that’s perfect about life, or about baseball for that matter – but for fans that grew up with that smooth low voice declaring “theeee Yankees win,” having Sterling and Waldman together one more time this October might come pretty close.
+There’s not a lot that’s perfect about life, or about baseball for that matter — but for fans who grew up with that smooth low voice declaring “thuhhhhh Yankees win,” having Sterling and Waldman together one more time this October might come pretty close.